jae1911/sitecontent/content/blog/2023/out-of-age.md

 Of course, websites with plenty of animations will have a bit harder time, but still surprisingly usable.
 It is to be noted that some websites like the Internet Archive Wayback Machine will not work on this laptop for some reason.
 I haven't really reached a tab limit as I rarely have more than 3 open at all times when working or doing anything ordinary.

+On the games side, the two games I play the most, Ryzom and OSRunescape, basically run without any major hiccup.
+Of course, the framerate could be better but it is more than enough to be playable.

 In some months, I'll have to be away for some weeks, this will be the occasion to test this machine as a real daily driver instead of just a main portable (for now I'm still mainly using my fixed workstation at home and then the laptop in bed).

 That's all for today's post and I'll you peeps next time!